i7c/ulcer/README.md

 * Config file support: both options (plugin list and template string) that were specified via command line args so far, can now also be specified via a config file.
+* "Section" support in the template string: Instead of composing the entire template string in one big literal, the user can now specify sections.
+See the example config below for details.
+In the config file section "sections", the user may define arbitrary keys and assign them parts of a template string.
+  Those bits can then be embedded in other bits or in the root template string like so: `~[key]~`

+  "Embed in other bits" means, that ulcer resolves these references recursively.
+So you can define keys and use other keys in the string.

+  Note, that ulcer don't gives much about endless recursions.
+The user is responsible.
+If you define endless recursive patterns, ulcer will most likely produce a high CPU load and do nothing else.

+  If the user wants to use the literal string `~[something]~`, they’re doomed at the moment.

 Usage
 =====